codeadamca/ev3-python-ps4/README.md

 ## Controller Movement

 These events are triggered by physically moving or tilting the controller.
 I'm not as confident with these.
-I could not tell the difference with events one and two.
+I could not tell the difference with codes one and two.

 <table>
 <tr><th>Event</th><th>ID</th><th>Code</th><th>Possible Values</th><th>Description</th></tr>